 The estimated subsidy amount shows the amount you and your family might save on monthly premiums.
 This is compared to what you and your family might pay in the individual market without subsidies.
 Premiums are shown for a silver plan.
 You can choose to purchase another plan.

 This is just an estimate.
-To confirm your exact subsidy amount, you will need to go through the eligibility and enrollment process.
+To confirm your exact subsidy amount, you will need to apply in your state’s Marketplace.

 National Estimator Updated October 2013